Read The Tsar's Dwarf (Hawthorne Books)

 Denmark's Claim to Fame in the Far East: Badminton

-Denmark's Claim to Fame in the Middle East: Vintage cartoons from 2005 that didn't go down very well.
+Denmark's Claim to Fame in the Middle East: Vintage cartoons from 2005 that didn't go down very well with a sultan or two.

 Denmark's Claim to Fame in the UK: Bacon and bikes.